-Food Inflation in the United States is expected to be 1.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Food Inflation in the United States to stand at 1.90 in 12 months time.
-In the long-term, the United States Food Inflation is projected to trend around 2.10 percent in 2020, according to our econometric models.
+Food Inflation in the United States is expected to be 7.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.